raschmitt/net-core-docker-sample/README.md

 - ### Running the API

-1. After cloning this repository go into the `NetCoreDockerSample` directory and run `docker-compose up`.
+1. After cloning this repository go into the `src` directory and run `docker-compose up`.

 2. Access [http://localhost:8080/swagger](http://localhost/swagger) and you are good to start playing with this API.